fabulops/cookbook-sysrqd/README.md

 Recipes
 -------

-*sysrqd::default*

-The default recipe installs and configures sysrqd.
+*sysrqd::default* - Decide if we are running on a supported system and, if so, run the correct driver recipe

+The following *driver* recipes are currently supported:

+*sysrqd::ubuntu_10.04* - Installs and configures _sysrqd_ for Ubuntu
+10.04 LTS systems

 Attributes
 ----------